qt37t247/HabitatLossGenetics/README.md

 ```
 Or, consider submit all scenarios at once with the script in "Batch_work.txt".
 Make sure all scenario folders are in the same folder.

+## Content

+This repository contains three folders for non-spatial mathmetical model ("Non-spatial"), spatial simulation ("Spatial") and simulation on a case study of malleefowl ("Malleefowl") respectively.

 ## Contact author

 tangqiannus@gmail.com